General Relativity Contains the Standard Model

 Setting $s=1$ in Eq.\,(\ref{eq:15.1}), we obtain

 Substituting Eq.\,(\ref{eq:14.10}) into Eq.\,(\ref{eq:15.1'}), we have

 Note that if $\beta=\alpha^2=(1/137)^2$, the velocity of spin for the photon is much greater than the speed of light.
 This is the main objection to the concept of the classical radius equation.
 There is a way around this problem, however.
 The trick is to use the bare fine structure constant $\beta_{0}=\alpha_0^{\ 2}$, which will later be determined to be unity, in the denominator of Eq.\,(\ref{eq:15.2}) instead of the actual fine structure constant.
 As we will show, this larger denominator will bring the velocity of spin for the photon to something below the speed of light.
 The justification for substituting the bare fine structure constant for the actual one is that only the bare photon is spinning.
-Its surrounding outer shell of virtual particles caused by charge screening and the vertex correction does not spin along with it.
+Its surrounding outer shell of virtual particles caused by vacuum polarization and the vertex correction does not spin along with it.

-We will define the bare fine structure constant $\beta_{0}$ for the photon to be $ \beta_{0}=\alpha_0^{\,2} $ while the actual fine structure constant $\beta$ is \q \beta=4\pi\alpha^{\ 2}_V, \qq where $\alpha_V$ is the fine structure constant for the electron after all quantum corrections have been taken.
-This equation will be derived in Sec.\,16.
-This boosts the value of the actual fine structure constant by a factor of $4\pi$ in relation to the bare value and introduces a factor of $4\pi$ into the denominator of Eq.\,(\ref{eq:15.2}) when the actual fine structure constant is converted to the bare one.
+We will define the bare fine structure constant $\beta_{0}$ for the photon to be $ \beta_{0}=\alpha_0^{\,2} $ while the actual fine structure constant $\beta$ is \q \beta=4\pi\alpha^{\ \ 2}_{Ve}, \qq where $\alpha_{Ve}$ is the fine structure constant for the electron after all quantum corrections have been taken, except those involving the muon or tau.
+The addition of the fine structure constants involving vacuum polarization with the muon and tau to that of the electron only, coincidentally add up to an additional factor of $\sqrt{4\pi}$ multiplying each factor of $\alpha_{Ve}$.
+There are two such factors in Eq.\,(\ref{eq:15.2ab}), producing a factor of $4\pi$.
+Vacuum polarization involving the muon and tau is discussed in Sec.\,16.
+This introduces a factor of $4\pi$ into the denominator of Eq.\,(\ref{eq:15.2}) when the actual fine structure constant is converted to the bare one with vacuum polarization involving the muon and tau.
 Thus

 We now show why $\alpha_0=1$.
 We start with the z-component of angular momentum operator $L_z$ operating on the neutrino's and electron's wave functions $\psi_\nu$ and $\psi_e$

 This shows the electron has z-component of angular momentum $-\frac{1}{2}\hbar=m\hbar$ in the three-dimensional embedding space of the HD sphere.
 This angular momentum is more commonly known as isospin.
 Here $m$ does not represent a mass but rather the quantum number for the z-component of isospin.
 The electron's charge quantum number, which is integral and $m$ are related by elementary quantum mechanics according to the relation [63]